abdelmun3m/Dive-into-Design-Patterns/ch3-software-design-principles/SOLID.md

   Classes should be **Open** for **Externsion** but **Closed** for **Modefications**
   - The main goal is to protect the current code from breaking when changing or implementing new features
   - **Open** means that the class can be extended producing a subclass and do whatever you want with the new subclass
-  - **Close** means that the if it is 100% ready to be used by other classes (developed, tested and reviewed).
+  - **Close** means that it is 100% ready to be used by other classes (developed, tested and reviewed).
   - It doesn't mean that subclass will be responsible to fix the superclass's bug

 ## 3-(L) Liskove Substitution Princible